OpenVidu/openvidu/README.md

 #### ***Step by step*** ####

 1. Get an *OpenVidu* object and initialize a session with a *sessionId*.
-Remember this is the field that defines which video call to connect.
+Remember that this is the parameter that defines which video call to connect.

 	```javascript
 	var OV = new OpenVidu("wss://" + OPENVIDU_SERVER_IP + ":8443/");